Ladipo Solanke: Birth and education

 Born in Abeokuta, Nigeria, as Oladipo Felix Solanke, he studied at the Fourah Bay College in Sierra Leone before moving to study law at University College, London, in 1922.

 In Britain, Solanke joined the Union of Students of African Descent.
-In 1924, he wrote to West Africa to complain about an article in the Evening News, which had claimed that cannibalism and black magic had been common in Nigeria until recent years.
+In 1924, he wrote to West Africa magazine to complain about an article in the Evening News, which had claimed that cannibalism and black magic had been common in Nigeria until recent years.
 His protest received the support of Amy Ashwood Garvey, who became a close friend, while Solanke began studying British papers for other derogatory reports.

 Teaching

 Finding himself living in poverty, Solanke began teaching Yoruba and was annoyed by the lack of interest in traditional Nigerian culture among other Nigerian students in London.
 In June 1924, he became the first person to broadcast on the radio in Yoruba.
 The following month, with Garvey's encouragement, Solanke and twelve other students founded the Nigeria Progress Union to promote the welfare of Nigerian students.

 In 1925, Solanke and Herbert Bankole-Bright founded the West African Students' Union (WASU) as a social, cultural and political focus for West African students in Britain.
-He became the organisation's Secretary-General and the main contributor to its journal, Wasu.
+Solanke became the organisation's Secretary-General and the main contributor to its journal, Wasu.
 In 1926, he recorded music in Yoruba for Zonophone, and in 1927, he published United West Africa at the Bar of the Family of Nations, calling for Africans to enjoy universal suffrage.
 Solanke also led WASU's drive for a hostel for West Africans in London.